TheTinkerDad/sensible/README.md

 # What is Sensible?
 A small tool that provides monitoring for your Linux server via Home Assistant sensors and MQTT discovery.

-*Note*: Yes, it's probably a temporary name, but I wanted to check something that at least a bit makes sense...
+*Note*: Yes, it's probably a temporary name, but I wanted to have something that at least a bit makes sense...
 (Pun intended!)

 # How it works?